Texas Custom Coach

-As much as I loved my new rolling home, the first thing I discovered that I didn’t agree with Winnebago about in their new motorhomes was their decision to make day shades an option (not included in mine).
+May, 2013 – As much as I loved my new rolling home (a 2012 Winnebago Adventurer), the first thing I discovered that I didn’t agree with Winnebago about in their new motorhomes was their decision to make day shades an option (not included in mine).
 While I really like the new night blackout shades, I considered day shades a necessity since I needed to work in the middle of two glaring windows.

-A call to Winnebago was helpful when they told me that MCD Innovations manufactured the day shades, and they were in Texas, near Dallas.
+MCD Innovations manufacture the day shades, and they were in Texas, near Dallas.
 Peggy there was helpful in determining what I needed to retrofit the solar shades into the existing brackets that held the black-out night shades.
-Although they also install, she told me that Texas Custom Coach, near San Antonio, was an authorized dealer/installer and they were closer to me.
+Although they also install, she told me that Texas Custom Coach was an authorized dealer/installer closer to me.
 After a call to Dave, the shades were ordered and I was on my way there the next week when the shades arrived.

 Meet Steve, Bill and Alex (from left to right), opening my solar shades package.